-Some 95 per cent to Brighton College, although they have to take CE on a par with outsiders, with at present a pass mark of 55 per cent, to be raised to 60 per cent in 2015.
+Ninety-five per cent to Brighton College, although they have to take CE on a par with outsiders, with a pass mark of 55 per cent in maths and English and 60 per cent in all other subjects.
 The rest mostly to St Bede's, Roedean or Hurst.
 If your child seems like they’re not going to make the CE pass mark for the senior school then form teachers/head may well encourage going for another school rather than taking a punt on good luck on the day - so as to avoid a feeling of failure.
 About four children each academic year leave early, 50 per cent financial reasons, 50 per cent deciding to settle into a school that is not so academically ambitious, with advice from BCPS.

 They do have an enormous amount of fun too; the teaching is inspiring and embellished with plenty of non-curriculum activities – from sleeping overnight on the Golden Hinde II in London to dancing with Kenyan Massai.
 The children are taught by class teachers initially, working up to being setted in year 6.
 Three forms per year, each with 20-22 pupils - no physical room for any more.
 A buddy system makes for good cross-year peer support, also there are lots of siblings, reading groups with the pre-prep are about to start and the prefects cover wet break in classrooms for the little ones.
 Normally they are outside on two playgrounds, kicking balls and shrieking about – although lunches are also used to squeeze in a mime class (60 per cent of the school do LAMDA), or to catch up on some work in the ICT room.